 None - There are no gear/feature interactions in the MCZ that are categorised as 'red' risk.

 5. Activities under consideration

-- · Static fixed nets: Gill nets, trammels and entangling - Passive nets: Drift nets (demersal) - Seine nets & other: Shrimp push nets, fyke & stakenets, ring nets.
+- · Static fixed nets: Gill nets, trammels and entangling - Passive nets: Drift nets (demersal) - Other: Shrimp push nets, fyke & stakenets, ring nets.